princekunal101/academic-section/Studies/Environment and Echology/UNIT 4/README.md

 **“The ozone layer is a region in the earth’s stratosphere that contains high concentrations of ozone and protects the earth from the harmful ultraviolet radiations of the sun.”**

 The ozone layer is mainly found in the lower portion of the earth‟s atmosphere.
 It has the potential to absorb around 97-99% of the harmful ultraviolet radiations coming from the sun that can damage life on earth.
-If the ozone layer was absent, millions of people would develop skin diseases and may have weakened immune systems.
+If the ozone layer was absent, millions of people would develop skin diseases and may have weakened immune Systems.

  <p align="center">O<sub>2</sub> + ultraviolet light &rarr; O + O (Free oxygen atoms) </p>
  <p align="center">